-Seven Ways You Can Maintain Personal Safety When Walking Around Campus At Night
+7 Ways You Can Maintain Personal Safety On Campus At Night

 Besides getting good grades and enjoying life on campus, safety should be one of your top priorities.
 When walking around campus at night alone there are ways for you to maintain your personal safety.
 Everyone knows you shouldn’t walk on unlit roads at night, so here are seven other ways you can stay safe on campus:

 - No headphonesOne of the most important safety precautions you can take when walking around campus alone at night is to be alert.
 In order to be able to hear danger, you can’t wear headphones.
 Most of us are glued to our phones and walk around with headphones in our ears 24/7 to listen to a podcast or music.
 At night, keep your ears free of headphones to ensure that you can hear everything around you and will not be distracted.

 - Don’t overshare on social mediaDo not use social media check-ins.
 By checking in you are revealing your exact location, making you an easy target.
 If you must post pictures to social media in real-time, try taking photos of only yourself and not your surroundings so your location is unclear.

 - Know where you’re goingBefore venturing to a new part of campus, familiarize yourself with how to get there.
 Google maps can provide an accurate bus, driving or pedestrian route of getting from point A to B and your school’s website should have a detailed map of campus as well.
 When you know where you’re going, you’re less likely to get lost and end up somewhere unsafe.